Just-likely intersections on Hilbert modular surfaces: Introduction

 \section{Introduction}

 The study of intersection theory in the context of Shimura varieties has produced several breakthroughs in arithmetic.
 For instance, Gross-Zagier \cite{GZ} prove their celebrated theorem on ranks of elliptic curves by extensively studying the arithmetic intersection theory of Heegner points on modular curves.
-This program has been extended to more complicated Shimura varieties in various directions (see \cite{KRY}, \cite{YZZ}, \cite{YZ}, also \cite{LL2020}), and arithmetic intersection theory has been crucial to the development of this program.
+This program has been generalized in various directions.
+For example, it has been extended to Shimura curves (\cite{KRY}, \cite{YZZ}), higher dimensional unitary Shimura varieties (\cite{LL2020}), and function field analogue of Shimura curves (\cite{YZ}).
+Arithmetic intersection theory has been crucial to the development of this program.

-In a different direction, the proof of the Andre-Oort conjecture heavily relies on the Average Colmez conjecture (interesting in its own right), whose proof (\cite{AGHMP}, \cite{YuanZhang}) relies on the Arakelov intersection theory of special cycles in orthogonal Shimura varieties.
+In a different direction, the proof of the Andr\'e-Oort conjecture heavily relies on the Average Colmez conjecture (interesting in its own right), whose proof (\cite{AGHMP}, \cite{YuanZhang}) relies on the Arakelov intersection theory of special cycles in orthogonal Shimura varieties.

 Most relevant to our paper is the work of Charles \cite{Ch} proving that two elliptic curves over a number field are isogenous modulo infinitely many primes.
 This is achieved by studying the arithmetic intersection theory of the modular curve by an approach inspired by work of Chai-Oort, who prove the analogous result over function fields \cite[Proposition 7.3]{CO06}.
 This work has been generalized to the splitting of abelian surfaces over global fields \cite{ST}, \cite{SSTT}, \cite{MST}, (where the authors prove that abelian surfaces over global fields are isogenous to a product of elliptic curves modulo infinitely many primes) and to Picard-rank jumping results \cite{SSTT} \cite{MST1}.
-These theorems are obtained by proving that any fixed arithemtic curve intersects the Hecke translates of an appropriate ``special divisor'' at infinitely many points.
-These special divisors solve moduli problems, and (roughly speaking) parameterize abelian varieties with extra endomorphisms.
+These theorems are obtained by proving that any fixed arithmetic curve intersects the Hecke translates of an appropriate ``special divisor'' at infinitely many points.
+These special divisors solve moduli problems, and parameterize abelian varieties with extra endomorphisms (the interested reader may look at \cite{AGHMP} or \cite[Section 2.3-2.5]{SSTT} for precise definitions).
 This moduli-theoretic interpretation of special divisors is crucial to understanding and computing local and global intersections.